Ditzak/Delux/README.md

 If you are wondering why i'm uploading a unfinished project to github It's because that was a part of the assignment we had.

+The program i used was unity.
+It's a really good tool if you know what you are doing.